iben12/laravel-statable/README.md

     protected function getGraph()
     {
-    	retrun 'post'; // the SM config to use
+    	return 'post'; // the SM config to use
     }
 }
 ```